JustRegularLuna/rpp-backup/FEATURES.md

 * Fixed the bug where Item Evolutions can happen accidentally by level-up
 * Changed Struggle to be ???-Type so nothing can be immune to it
 * Player turns to face an enemy trainer, like in every game except Red and FireRed
+* Defeating a Pokémon does not negate the need for HyperBeam to recharge
+* Breaking a substitute doesn't negate HyperBeam, SelfDestruct/Explosion effects
 * More